Habanero vs Scotch Bonnet – Heat & Flavor Compared

 The Verdict: Habanero vs Scotch Bonnet

 Habanero and Scotch Bonnet sit in the same heat tier but serve different roles.
 Habanero delivers its distinctive fruity and citrusy character.
-Scotch Bonnet, with its fruity and tropical profile, excels in recipes that need significant but manageable heat.
+Scotch Bonnet, with its fruity and tropical profile, excels in everyday cooking.

 Related Comparisons